 As with the expert terrain accessed from Top of the World, Paradise, and Summit chairs, West Bowl terrain will open throughout the season as snowfall builds and conditions allow.

 Know Before You Go

-Although West Bowl is now considered in-bounds terrain, it is recommended that skiers and boarders continue to carry avalanche safety gear in this area and acquire the training to use it correctly.
+Although West Bowl is now considered in-bounds terrain, it is recommended that skiers and boarders ride with a buddy in West Bowl, continue to carry avalanche safety gear in this area, and acquire the training to use it correctly.
 LLSR Snow Safety will maintain the terrain for safe access with avalanche control, and will now be monitoring and providing safety rescue services to this area.

 Avalanche Safety Training Level 1, or AST 1, is the standard entry-level avalanche skills course for beginners.
 Lake Louise Ski Resort is a proud partner with Avalanche Canada and offers 2-day AST 1 courses throughout the winter season taught by their very own snow safety professionals.